 I love the simplicity of this ribbon festooned pinecone wreath hanging on the front door.
 Smaller versions would look great indoors, hanging in a window or on a wardrobe, as well.

-If you’re especially crafty — and if your last name begins with a fairly symetrical letter — you might try your hand at making a monogram wreath for your door.
+If you’re especially crafty — and if your last name begins with a fairly symmetrical letter — you might try your hand at making a monogram wreath for your door.
 Isn’t this one pretty?

 Who wouldn’t love to find a package like this one tucked beneath the tree?
 Pinecones can make for some inexpensive but beautiful gift wrapping supplies.